The steps below should be taken to keep your Pritunl server as secure as possible.

 curl http://169.254.169.254 will return potentially sensitive information.
 This can be a significant issue if IAM roles are used on the Pritunl instance.
 Another example is unintentionally providing VPN users with access to the MongoDB database that is used by Pritunl.
 If the MongoDB database is not sufficiently protected the user could modify the database to gain additional access to VPN servers.

 VPN keys should never be emailed or transferred between client computers.
 Always download the keys directly from the Pritunl server using temporary key links or single sign-on.

 In addition to compromising the security of the keys, copying keys will result in duplicating the unique identifier generated by Pritunl for each key.
-This can reduce security and increase network complications by allowing users to connect multiple devices concurrently.
+This can reduce security and potentially create issues when using multiple devices.

 All ports for ssh, internal tools, and any other internal services on your network should be blocked at the firewall.
 These services should always be accessed using the VPN connection.